 type is the type of scheduler of which the schedulers of all tasks must be instances.
+Throws visitChildren(Predicate)

-IllegalStateException when a thread in the group has a scheduler that is not an instance of type or $getMaxEligibility^{157}$ returns parameters that are inconsistent with the scheduler type.
+IllegalStateException when a thread in the group has a scheduler that is not an instance of type or $getMaxEligibility^{159}$ returns parameters that are inconsistent with the scheduler type.